‘Maybe dead is better’

 Having played the festival circuit, Alive. was picked up by sales agent SC Films International and marketed at the American Film Market (AFM) in Santa Monica, California.

-Cranked Up will release Alive. theatrically and On-Demand on September 18th 2020.
-Meanwhile, in the UK Blue Finch Releasing has released Alive. on streaming platforms such as iTunes.
+Cranked Up released Alive. theatrically and On-Demand on September 18th 2020.
+Meanwhile, in the UK Blue Finch Releasing released Alive. on streaming platforms such as iTunes.

 [May contain spoilers] Reviews: